2dotstwice/d8-composer-skeleton/README.md

 Private modules and themes are installed in the following locations respectively:

-* web/modules/private
+* `web/modules/private`
-* web/themes/private
+* `web/themes/private`

+Alternatively, you can install your private modules and themes in the same location as contrib modules and themes by setting the package type of your module or theme to `drupal-module` or `drupal-theme` respectively.

 Private modules and themes are not tracked by git.
-You should always update or re-install them using `composer install`.
+You should always update or re-install them using `composer update` or `composer install` (depending on the situation).